TobseTobse/DD-WRT_NordVPN/README.md

 Save this as **Startup** with the button below.

-This will mount your USB stick when the router boots up to /jffs.
+This will mount your USB stick when the router boots up to /jffs and ensures your router gets a valid exit node right after booting, for the case your predefined exit node became invalid over time.

 Now enter the following into the textbox: